 The community college system-wide appropriation for state aid is provided by A.R.S. §15-1466.
 The formula is based on the current base and enrollment growth.
 During the past decade state aid to community colleges was cut drastically.
-Although state aid funding of \$3,130,800 represented 45.8% of total revenues in fiscal year 2001, fiscal year 2020 state aid operational funding, which excludes state STEM allocations and one-time rural funding, of \$1,703,400 only represents 6.7% of total revenues.
-State aid operational funding for fiscal year 2021 is appropriated at \$1,698,400, a decrease from FY2020.
-Due to this historical funding trend, and the recent elimination of urban funding, it is anticipated the trend of declining aid may continue.
+Due to this historical funding trend, and the elimination of urban funding, it is anticipated the trend of declining aid may continue.
+This is further exacerbated by the decline in enrollment which directly impacts the state's funding formula.
 The District has incorporated state aid funding loss projections into its long-term planning scenarios and has developed a plan to balance the budget with future funding reductions.
-To accommodate the decline in state aid, tuition has increased from \$33 per credit hour in fiscal year 2001 to \$111 per credit hour in fiscal year 2020, a 236% increase over this twenty-year period.

-As noted, in FY2020, the state approved a one-time appropriation for rural community colleges, awarding each college a set amount.
-The District received an additional \$1,003,100 in funding which it plans to carry forward over the next three years.
-The funds will be used as seed money for new programs which, if successful, will be continued and will provide additional revenue streams for the College.
+In FY2022, the state approved a one-time appropriation for rural community colleges, awarding each college a set amount.
+The District received an additional \$1,907,300 in funding.
+The funds are being used as seed money for new programs which, if successful, will be continued and will provide additional revenue streams for the College.